 The Arkansas Prostate Cancer Foundation’s mission is to

-- Educate Arkansans by raising awareness, distributing resources and providing learning opportunities across the state;
+- Educate Arkansans through increased awareness, distribution of resources and educational opportunities across the state;

 - Encourage timely detection of prostate cancer; and